Heat 2

 Heat 2 is a 2022 American crime novel written by Michael Mann and Meg Gardiner.
-Mann's debut novel, Heat 2 is both a prequel and a sequel to his 1995 crime film Heat.
+It is Mann's debut novel, and both a prequel and a sequel to his 1995 crime film Heat.
 It covers the formative years of homicide detective Vincent Hanna and criminals Neil McCauley and Chris Shiherlis.
 The novel's prologue is set immediately after the film's ending before moving to 1988, 1995–96 and 2000 through multiple locations in North America, South America and Southeast Asia.

 Announced in 2016 as a prequel, Heat 2 released in August 2022 and landed on the New York Times bestseller list.
 Heat 2 was part of a renewed era of productivity for Mann, debuting a few months after his Tokyo Vice pilot and culminating the following year with the release of his passion project Ferrari, Mann's first film in eight years.
 (Note: Mann's previous feature, Blackhat, was released in 2015.)
-Mann is developing both a feature film adaptation and possible follow up novels.
+In 2026, Mann plans to direct a feature film adaptation starring Christian Bale, Leonardo DiCaprio, and Stephen Graham as well as write possible follow up novels.